Five great plays that celebrate our commitment to theater that is fun, engaging, and connected to our modern world.

 (P) Previews – See theater at the lowest prices and experience the excitement of a show in process before it officially opens.

-(O) Opening Nights – Mingle with the artists at post-show parties featuring complimentary wine and delicious light fare, plus free and unlimited ticket exchanges with no upgrade fees.
+(O) Opening Nights – Mingle with the artists at post-show parties featuring complimentary wine, beer, and light fare, plus free and unlimited ticket exchanges with no upgrade fees.

 (AIC) Artists in Conversation – This post-show discussion series offers an opportunity to talk with the creative artists involved with each production.
 Conversation immediately follows performance.

 Why subscribe?
 Lantern subscribers get the BEST seats at the BEST prices!

 In addition to a great season of world-class theater created right here in Philadelphia, Lantern subscribers enjoy these exclusive benefits:

 Program, schedule, and artists are subject to change.